Pete Buttigieg had a plan for February. It didn't work out as he hoped. - KTVZ

 One reason for the issue: The percentage of Buttigieg’s fundraising from small dollar donors — over time — has fallen from 65% in early 2019 to just 29% in January, according to his financial filings.

-Those money problems have led the campaign to only reserve $1.6 million in television ads in Super Tuesday states, according to data from CMAG, a small number that pales in comparison to most of his competitors.
-And because they are eager to avoid spending TV advertising money in expensive markets, the former mayor has trips planned to Raleigh, North Carolina; Dallas and Oklahoma City in the days before Super Tuesday as a way to get earned media without spending money on television ads.
+Those money problems led the campaign to only reserve $1.6 million in television ads in Super Tuesday states, according to data from CMAG, a small number that pales in comparison to most of his competitors.
+And because they were eager to avoid spending TV advertising money in expensive markets, the former mayor had trips planned to Raleigh, North Carolina; Dallas and Oklahoma City in the days before Super Tuesday as a way to get earned media without spending money on television ads.

 How Buttigieg got here

-Buttigieg aides believe there is plenty of blame to go around for the campaign’s uncertain footing.
+Buttigieg aides believe there is plenty of blame to go around for the campaign’s demise.

 The former mayor’s month started better than most would have expected with a strong showing in Iowa.

-Note: This story has been updated to reflect that Buttigieg will end his campaign on Sunday.